Kendall-Square-VA/Kendall-Square-VA.github.io/README.md

 with a 3rd party SSL certificates, as this is being managed by GitHub itself.
 Basically, this site was designed to reduce headache and maintenance.

+This website posts updates to www.kendallsquarefairfax.com/feed.xml.
+Any new posts will be picked up with [IFTTT](https://ifttt.com/) and the notices will be published to the appropriate social media and google group accounts.

 ## Changes

 Being that this account has already been set up, any minor changes should be able to be